MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/tshoot-connect-password-hash-synchronization.md

 ![Temporary password isn't exported](./media/tshoot-connect-password-hash-synchronization/phssingleobjecttemporarypassword.png)

-To enable synchonization of temporary passwords you must have Microsoft Entra Connect version 2.0.3.0 or higher installed and the feature [ForcePasswordChangeOnLogon](../connect/how-to-connect-password-hash-synchronization.md#synchronizing-temporary-passwords-and-force-password-change-on-next-logon) must be enabled.
+To enable synchonizations of temporary passwords you must have Microsoft Entra Connect version 2.0.3.0 or higher installed and the feature [ForcePasswordChangeOnLogon](../connect/how-to-connect-password-hash-synchronization.md#synchronizing-temporary-passwords-and-force-password-change-on-next-logon) must be enabled.

 #### Results of last attempt to synchronize password aren't available